-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 "I don't even talk about weed management anymore," Bradley tells me, and he sounds disgusted.
 "Nobody calls me and ask me those questions.
 I barely have time to even work with my graduate students.
 Everything is about dicamba.
 Every single day."

-Dicamba, an old weedkiller that's now being used in new ways, has thrust Bradley and half a dozen other university weed scientists into the unfamiliar role of whistleblower, confronting what they believe are misleading and scientifically unfounded claims by one of the country's biggest seed and pesticide companies: Monsanto.
+Dicamba, an old weedkiller that is being used in new ways, has thrust Bradley and a half-dozen other university weed scientists into the unfamiliar role of whistleblower, confronting what they believe are misleading and scientifically unfounded claims by one of the country's biggest seed and pesticide companies: Monsanto.

 "It's not comfortable.
 I'm like anybody else, I don't like [it when] people are unhappy with me," says Mike Owen, a weed specialist at Iowa State University.
 Then he chuckles.
 "But sometimes, like John Wayne said, a man's got to do what a man's got to do!"